 -

-Send a POST request to the /media endpoint with the media URL (typically a video or audio file) and optional media settings.
+Send a POST request to this endpoint with the media URL (typically a video or audio file) and optional media settings.

 -